Mateusz-Kozlowski/Real-Time-Webcam-Sudoku-Solver/README.md

 * [License](#License)

 ## What is Real Time Webcam Sudoku Solver?
 This is a program written in Python that connects with your webcam and tries to solve a popular puzzle called [sudoku](https://en.wikipedia.org/wiki/Sudoku).
-Of course I'm not the first person which write such a program.
+Of course I'm not the first person which wrote such a program.
 I was inspired by [this project](https://github.com/murtazahassan/OpenCV-Sudoku-Solver) that I came across thanks to [this YouTube video](https://youtu.be/qOXDoYUgNlU).
 I recognized that this type of project has a great potential and decided to write my own version.